-Tournament Director: Julia Hayward
+Tournament Directors: Julia Hayward

 You can find past winners here.